Darwin (Year 3)

 Maths

 The children will continue to practise key maths skills through their early morning work- a 10 or 15 minute session each morning to practise speedy recall of number facts and maths skills learnt in previous terms.
-They will continue to follow the Number Sense scheme of work which embeds these key number facts to form a secure foundation from which to further build on their maths knowledge.
 The children will continue do a weekly times tables test; moving through the times tables at their own individual pace; supported by work in school.

 Science